Xithrius/Xythrion-legacy/README.md

 - Importing from `modules/`.
 - The way embeds are formatted.
 - Configuration of the bot, and the different options at launch.
+- Everything to dark mode so your eyes don't get burned by the light.

 #### Removed:
 - No longer recording specific messages and their content sent by users, only adding it to the count of messages/commands.